-If you are considering buying your Council property through the right to buy scheme, you will need to have been a secure Council tenant here or with another authority or with a Housing Association for at least five years.
-You may not have the right to buy if you live in sheltered accommodation.
+If you are considering buying your Council property through the right to buy scheme, you will need to have been a secure Council tenant here or with another authority or with a Housing Association for at least three years.
+You may not have the right to buy if you live in sheltered accommodation or accommodation purpose built for a disabled person.
 To find out if you can buy, you must complete an application form and after assessing your application, our tenancy services section will make a decision.

 The right to buy scheme entitles tenants to a discount on the market value of their property.
 The amount of discount will depend on how long you have been a secure tenant and whether you are buying a house/bungalow or a flat/maisonette.
 The maximum amount we are allowed to give at present is £77,900 or 70% (whichever is the lower).